chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 **Example Policy:**

 This policy shows two statements, each enforcing a different set of permissions.
-The first policy statement grants list access to view users.
+The first policy statement grants "list" access to view users.
 The second statement grants access to all the actions comprising the `editor` role.
 Note that you may specify actions either inline with **actions** or using a **role** reference.
 (Within a single statement it is even OK to use both if you like; the set of actions is the union of the inline actions and the actions defined by the role.)